dcallus/doc.ly/README.md

-#TASK
+#TASK:
-Create an app to book doctor's appointment based on users location in under 10 hours.
+  -  Create an app to book doctor's appointment based on users location in under 10 hours.

 #INSTRUCTIONS: